Hanna Sybille Müller

 Sounds Like Catastrophes

-For our festival Live Art for Children 2018, Sibylle collaborated with Eva Meyer Keller on an original work, that was performed by six children.
+For our festival Live Art for Children 2018, Sibylle collaborated with Eva Meyer Keller to create an original work that was performed by six children.
 Sounds like Catastrophes is part of a series of works that intuitively research catastrophes.
 It examines the quietness and loudness of the gently increasing or sudden sounds we associate with catastrophes.
-As part of an initial workshop, children develop an orchestra of everyday materials and objects as sounding boards and instruments.
-Using these, they compose thunderous storms, blazing fires and rumbling earthquakes which are then performed on stage as the children take turns conducting, recording the sound effects in front of the audience.
+As part of an initial workshop, the young performers invented instruments made from everyday materials and objects, to form an catastrophical orchestra.
+Playing their inventions, they composed thunderous storms, blazing fires and rumbling earthquakes which were performed on stage as the children take turns playing, conducting, and recording sound effects live in front of the audience.
 Combined with spoken texts, fragments of the live recordings are played back into the performance space, conjuring associations, memories and future scenarios into a many-voiced sound collage.

 Sounds Like Catastrophes Performance Recipe